So, you’d like to rent through SJ Shooter Real Estate?

 - If you're applying for multiple properties with us, you only need to submit one universal application.
 Use the 'special conditions' section of your application to let us know your preferred properties, and also describe what you're looking for - it could be the perfect property isn't online yet, but only a couple of days away.

 - Once you've applied, you can also submit an enquiry on any of our properties to let us know you're interested in putting your application forward for it.
-You're also welcome to call us on 6885 4564 to discuss your application.

 We do our best to be super speedy in processing applications.
 The most common delay is missing evidence, so the more you include, the quicker it will be.
 Another common delay is references getting returned - we'll let you know if we're not able to hear back from your critical referees so you can chase them up yourself or nominate another if appropriate.